hu-macsy/lama_old/scai/doc/user/reference/solver.rst

 - completeInformation: logs every log message of the solver

+..
 There you three write behaviour:
+Additonally you have to select one of the three logger behaviours:

 - toConsoleOnly: log messages will be written to standard out only